To Follow this Stock? The Gap (GPS)

+Volatility remained at 9.01% over last week and shows 10.33% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 1.37.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.91.

-The Gap (GPS) acknowledged active focus on shares in the last trading session.
-The stock disclosed a change of 10.53% and its listed share value at $8.61 in Tuesday trading period.
+The Gap (GPS) exchanged 9506472 shares on hands in most recent trading session and observed an average volume with 10.22M shares.
+GPS disclosed a change of -3.57% and its listed share value at $7.83 on Friday trading period.
 This company belong to USA Country and part of Services sector.
-GPS exchanged 14624234 shares on hands in most recent trading session and observed an average volume with 9.63M shares.
-It has a market capitalization of $3.21B.
+It has a market capitalization of $2.92B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 17.34% and trading from 50 days moving average with -16.10%.
-The stock price is performing along negative drift from its 200 days moving average with -45.05%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 2.90% and trading from 50 days moving average with -19.47%.
+The stock price is performing along negative drift from its 200 days moving average with -49.53%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 Net profit margin of the company is 2.10% that shows the company earning by every dollar of sales.
 Gross margin is detected at 37.40% and Operating Margin is noted at 3.50%.
 Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is 2.50%.
 Return on Investment (ROI) is 9.40%.
 Return on Equity (ROE) is 9.90%.